-Healthy, done in less than 30min, budget-friendly, super delicious and perfectly refreshing!
+Healthy, done in under 30min, budget-friendly, super flavourful and perfectly refreshing!
 San choy bow are also great appetisers - ideal for impressive entertaining or just a yummy mid-afternoon snack.
-For a low carb and delicious meal, pair this with some Vietnamese rice paper rolls - easy and interactive meal for the family.
+For a low carb and delicious meal, pair this with some Vietnamese rice paper rolls - easy and interactive dinner for the family.

 You might think.. what does san choy bow even mean?
-Well, it's Cantonese and 'san choy' translates to lettuce and 'bow' translates to bun.
-So it pretty much means lettuce buns!
-I think lettuce wraps or cups sounds a bit better.
+Well, it's Cantonese and 'san choy' translates to lettuce and 'bow' translates to bun or wrap.
+This is why this recipe's other name is lettuce wraps!

-So turns out, there are soooo many different ways of spelling this dish.
-I've see san choi bao, san choy bow, san choy bau and so on.
-Nonetheless, the Chinese restaurants here in Sydney spells them san choy bow so I'll go with that.
+Also, turns out, there are soooo many different ways of spelling this dish.
+I've seen other variations such as san choi bao, san choy bau and so on.
+Nonetheless, the Chinese restaurants here in Sydney spells it as san choy bow so I'll go with that.

 - Oyster sauce is a commonly used Chinese condiment that adds a savoury (or umami) flavour to dishes.
 More on oyster sauce below.